hsemple/pythongis_tutorials/docs/source/displaying_files.rst

 --------------------

-**Arrays**

-In programming, rasters are considered as arrays, therefore we learn about arrays in order to manipulate rasters.
+In programming, rasters are considered as *arrays*.
 An array is a collection of items of the same data type that can be manipulated as a single entity.
 In Python,  a list is a one dimensional array.
 However, when we are thinking about rasters, we are typically thinking of two dimensional arrays that are matrices of numbers defined by rows and columns.

 In Python, one difference between a list and a two-dimensional array is that whereas a list can store multiple data types, a two-dimensional array can store only one data type.